Available MCP Tools

 "Deploy to production"

-The agent will call deploy_static_site targeting the production environment.
+The agent will call deploy_static_site or deploy_web_service targeting the production environment.
 If approval is required, the agent will:

 - Return a link to the approvals page in the dashboard